open-telemetry/opentelemetry-ruby/website_docs/manual_instrumentation.md

 end
 ```

-The `in_span` convience method is unique to Ruby implementation, which reduces some of the boilerplate code that you would have to otherwise write yourself:
+The `in_span` convenience method is unique to Ruby implementation, which reduces some of the boilerplate code that you would have to otherwise write yourself:

 ```ruby
 def search_by(query)